vshymanskyy/StandWithUkraine/docs/Misconceptions.md

 ---

 Claim: **Ordinary Russians are not responsible for Putin's aggression**
 ⛔️ False.
-The answer is lengthy so [please read this article](https://detector.media/in-english/article/197381/2022-03-11-the-reasons-every-russian-is-responsible-for-this-war).
+The answer is lengthy so [please read this article](https://detector.media/in-english/article/197381/2022-03-11-the-reasons-every-russian-is-responsible-for-this-war) (or [this](https://www.atlanticcouncil.org/blogs/ukrainealert/not-just-putin-most-russians-support-the-war-in-ukraine/), or [this](https://www.opendemocracy.net/en/odr/what-do-ordinary-russians-think-about-the-invasion-of-ukraine/)).

 ---